 This is where you’ll need OptinMonster.

-It is the best conversion optimization software in the world and helps you convert website visitors.
-It comes with beautiful lightbox popups, slide in menus, countdown timers, notification bars, and more.
+It is the best conversion optimization software in the world and helps you convert website visitors into customers.
+It comes with beautiful lightbox popups, slide-in menus, countdown timers, notification bars, and more.

 We hope this article helped you properly install and set up All in One SEO for WordPress.
-You may also want to see our WordPress performance guide because faster websites are essential for better SEO, and our ultimate guide on how to increase your blog traffic and our expert picks for the best WordPress themes for SEO experts.
+You may also want to see our tips on how to increase your blog traffic and our expert picks for the best WordPress themes for SEO experts.